Virtual classes. Virtual events. Virtual meetings.

 Check, check and check.

-Since early spring, we have all been devoted to ensuring our remote operations are running as smoothly as they can, as efficiently as possible.
+We have all been devoted to ensuring our remote operations are running as smoothly as they can, as efficiently as possible.
 Can we say the same about our well-being?
 Are we running smoothly, efficiently?
 According to a cross-section of our campus community, people would like more resources to get through this difficult time.

 Our OE/HR team has responded with the following resources that are open for UW employees to use to aid their holistic well-being.
 If you need additional resources, please email us at firstname.lastname@example.org.